 Continue the conversation on Twitter using #IndiaChinaUSIP.

 Will New Delhi and Beijing return to tamping down tensions and broadly adhering to border management protocols?
 Or has this escalation set two of Asia’s largest economic and political powers on a new and irreconcilable path toward rivalry?

-Join USIP for an expert panel on the Sino-Indian border clash and its implications for regional and global security.
-The discussion will examine whether this conflict signals an emboldened shift in China’s posture toward disputed borders elsewhere, how this rivalry affects existing India-Pakistan tensions and other border disputes, and what the implications are for the United States and its allies and partners as they push back on perceived Chinese aggression.
+On July 21, USIP held an expert panel on the Sino-Indian border clash and its implications for regional and global security.
+The discussion examined whether this conflict signals an emboldened shift in China’s posture toward disputed borders elsewhere, how this rivalry affects existing India-Pakistan tensions and other border disputes, and what the implications are for the United States and its allies and partners as they push back on perceived Chinese aggression.

 Senior Fellow, Project on International Order and Strategy and Director of the India Project, Brookings Institution

 Arthur and Ruth Sloan Professor of Political Science and Director of the Security Studies Program, Massachusetts Institute of Technology (MIT)

 Vikram J. Singh

 Senior Advisor, Asia Center, U.S. Institute of Peace

 Senior Policy Analyst, China Program, Asia Center, U.S. Institute of Peace